BhaveshSuthar00/soundCld-client-side/README.md

 # SoundCloud-clone
-Project: make a clone of https://soundcloud.com site
+Project: make a clone of https://soundcloud.com site.

 *This is a online audio streaming and distribution platform that allows users to stream, and share music and podcasts.*